nens/mdal-python/README.rst

 This will ONLY work if there is a valid and working installation of MDAL on the device and accessible through the device library search path.

 Alternatively, on a Linux machine, you can clone this repository and run docker/create_wheel.sh, which will create a binary python-mdal wheel in the `dist` directory containing the MDAL binary.
-The wheel is built via docker for Ubuntu 22.04 LTS
+The wheel is built via docker for Ubuntu 22.04 LTS.

 GitHub
 ................................................................................